-- Limit fluid intake to 1oz every 15 minutes - Frequently sip on liquids and space out through-out the day to prevent dehydration. - Stop when you start to feel full; if you ignore this signal, you may experience nausea, vomiting, or feeling that something is "stuck". - Avoid very hot or cold liquids initially. - You may find you don't tolerate or like the same drinks anymore.
-Try a variety of calorie free liquids or protein shakes at different temperatures to stay hydrated. - You may find that drinks now taste "too sweet."
-Try diluting sweet drinks or use unflavored protein powders. - Re-start chewable or a liquid form of bariatric multivitamins 3-4 days after surgery.
+- Limit fluid intake to 1oz every 15 minutes - Frequently sip on liquids and space out through-out the day to prevent dehydration. - Stop when you start to feel full; if you ignore this signal, you may experience nausea, vomiting, or feeling that something is "stuck". - Avoid very hot or cold liquids initially. - You may find you don't tolerate or like the same drinks anymore. - You may find that drinks now taste "too sweet."
+Try diluting sweet drinks or use unflavored protein powders.

+• Start chewable or a liquid form of bariatric multivitamins